 Final Checkout Stock Check

-As we are caching the stock value it is important we do not make a sale based on an out of date stock position.
-As the user reaches their final checkout step, the Sage stock database is queried one final time to get the exact stock position.
+As we are caching the stock value it is important we do not make an online sale based on an out of date stock position.
+Shopfront’s full integration with your accounting software means that as the user reaches their final checkout step, the Sage stock database is queried one final time to get the exact stock position.
 If there is insufficient stock to fulfil the order, either:

 the user can be redirected to the basket to be notified of the status of the order,